 optional Boolean property.
 When set to

-true, it renders the text “(Optional)” inside the label element of the form control.
-The text is customizable via custom messages or the Angular
+true, it renders the text (Optional) inside the label element of the form control.
+The text is customizable through custom messages or the Angular

-The placeholder text typically has a lighter color treatment to indicate that it is a suggestion for what kind of input will be valid.
+Typically, the placeholder text has a lighter color treatment to indicate that it is a suggestion for what kind of input will be valid.

 Hint messages provide additional context about the expected value of a form control.
-For example, in a registration form where users have to provide a password containing at least 3 characters, a hint message aligned under the input could avoid any confusion.
+For example, in a registration form where users have to provide a password containing at least three characters, a hint message aligned under the input avoids confusion.

-We use form validation to make sure the users provide correct information in terms of format, content length, etc. For example, is the Email in actual email format, did the user put info in all of the required fields, and so on.
+Form validation is used to make sure the users provide correct information in terms of format, content length, and so on.
+For example, is actually the Email in an email format, did the user place information in all required fields, and so on.

-Kendo UI for Angular components support handling user input in the UI and display useful validation messages using both Reactive and Template-driven Angular forms.
-The validation rules refer to specific checks, managed client-side.
-Server-side validation is not handled by the components, but is still an essential part of the application security, and should be addressed by the developer.
+The Kendo UI for Angular components support the handling of user input in the UI and display useful validation messages using both Reactive and Template-driven Angular forms.
+The validation rules refer to specific checks that are managed client-side.
+Server-side validation is not handled by the components, but is still an essential part of the application security, and has to be addressed by the developer.

 Field-level validation ensures that the value entered in the field is in accordance with the application requirements.
-If the validation rules are not satisfied, error messages for each field are displayed.
+If the validation rules are not satisfied, the field will display an error message.

-To keep the form UI clean, the error messages of an invalid control are usually not shown until specific user interaction.
-There are several common factors when to display a validation message:
+To keep the form UI clean, the error messages of an invalid control are usually not shown until the user specifically interacts with it.
+Validation messages are displayed based on the following common factors:

 - The control was edited—